Rock Machine Motorcycle Club: Second incarnation

 On 22 March 2011, a Rock Machine biker, Ashley Sandison, contracted his estranged wife despite a restraining order forbidding him from contacting her, which led a shoot-out with the police who had arrived at the house of Mrs. Sandison.
 On 29 June 2011, the home of Strachan's parents in Winnipeg were destroyed in a case of arson after Molotov cocktail was tossed into the house.
 On 10 July 2011, a business associated with the Hells Angels and the home of a Redlined Support Crew (Hells Angels puppet gang) were burned down.
 On 12 July 2011, the house of a Redlined Support Crew member was shot up and a 14-year-old boy was wounded.
 On 9 August 2011, the police arrested two members of the Vendettas, Guy Stevenson and Joseph Choken, for attempting to kill a Hells Angel associate.
 On 11 August 2011, the home of another Redlined Support Crew member was burned down in a case of arson.
 On 12 August 2011, the tattoo shop owned by Wayne Nuytten, a Hells Angels associate was burned down in another case of arson.
 Two Rock Machine members, Taylor Morrision and Shaine Stodgell, were convicted of the arson attacks.

-Chevy Ballentyne, a Winnipeg drug dealer who once worked for the Manitoba Warriors and had been convicted of the murder of Guy Poliout, was arrested for a vicious stabbing spree on 23 December 2009.
-Once Ballentyne was convicted of assault on 17 August 2011, it was revealed that he was a Rock Machine member.
 On 2 February 2012, the police launched Operation Deplete, which to the seizure of 6, 912 grams (2 lb) of cocaine, 465 grams (1 lb) of crack cocaine, 272 grams (10 oz) of methamphetamine, 9, 811 Ecstasy pills and 501 tablets of oxycodone.
 Arrested were two Rock Machine members, Billy Bowden and Joshua Lyons.
 On 14 October 2012, Beaumont was murdered in prison.
 On 30 January 2013, the Rock Machine national president Strachan was arrested at his parents house on charges of drug trafficking.
 Also arrested were Rock Machine "full patch" members Todd Murray, John Curwin, and Cameron Hemminger along with the "prospects' Donny Syraxa, Danny Tran, Patrcik La, Chris Camara, Tegveer Sinh Gill an Richard Lund.
 The police seized 16 pounds of cocaine along with six guns, two pipe bombs and ammunition.
 In a plea bargain with the Crown on 13 June 2013, Strahan made guilty pleas to the charges of drug trafficking and gangsterism.